vmware/splinterdb/docs/limitations.md

 * Public API is not yet stable.
 Users should expect breaking changes in future versions.
 * SplinterDB on-disk format is not versioned (Data may not survive software upgrades.)
 * Single 4KiB page size, with fixed extent size of 32 pages/extent.
 * Key and value size need to be less than the page size.
-Key size is limited to 105 bytes.
+Key size must be between 8 to 105 bytes.
+Support for smaller key-sizes is experimental.
 * The application must specify the minimum and maximum of the key range.
 * SplinterDB on-disk size is fixed at compile time.
 * SplinterDB does not expose an API to force the latest write to be durable (e.g., fsync/commit.)